 In summer 2017, Paul did another tour in Bluebell, this time from Norfolk to Land’s End, raising over £3,000 for Cancer Research.
 While waiting for his milk float to be repaired in Somerset, on a whim Paul applied to do a Master’s Degree in Songwriting at Bath Spa University, which he was accepted onto, and completed with a Distinction in September 2018.

-Described by Acoustic Magazine as ‘Blissed out Donovan meets John Martyn’, Paul has just written and recorded his fourth CD for his Master's Degree (due for release in Spring 2019), and has written a book about his ‘Floating to the Fringe’ tour, which he is adapting into a film.
+Described by Acoustic Magazine as ‘Blissed out Donovan meets John Martyn’, Paul has just written and recorded his fourth CD for his Master's Degree (due for release in Summer 2019), and has written a book about his ‘Floating to the Fringe’ tour, which he is adapting into a film.
 Paul has finally returned to his Norfolk home, and continues to do performances with Bluebell, using the amazing musical milk float as a mobile stage and workshop space at outdoor events and festivals.

 For all enquiries please get in touch with Paul via the contact page.